devopsengineerDan/Daniel_project/Backup.md

 ```
-👉 MAKE YOUR IP ADDRESS ANONYMOUS
+👉 MAKE YOUR IP ADDRESS ANONYMOUS USING ANONSURF

 I. Cloning the anonsurf repo in the local system